nvim-neo-tree/neo-tree.nvim/README.md

 functions are called with the config, node, and state of the plugin, and return the text and highlight group for the component.

 Additionally, each source has a `before_render()` function that you can override and use to gather any additonal information you want to use in your components.
-This function is currently used to gather the git status for the tree.
+This function is currently used to gather the git status and diagnostics for the tree.
 If you want to skip that, override the function and leave that part out.
-If you want to show LSP diagnostics, gather them in `before_render()`, create a component to display them, and reference that component in the renderer for the `file` and/or `directory` type.
+If you want to show some other data, gather it in `before_render()`, create a component to display it, and reference that component in the renderer for the `file` and/or `directory` type.

 Details on how to configure everything is in the help file at `:h neo-tree` or online at [neo-tree.txt](https://github.com/nvim-neo-tree/neo-tree.nvim/blob/main/doc/neo-tree.txt)